CatherineBaugher/single_cell_gam/README.md

 2. Start position of the region
 3. Stop position of the region

 The GRI file may contain multiple lines.
-This allows the user to, for example, skip unmappable regions.
+This may allow the user to, for example, skip unmappable regions.

 <a name="run"/>